 It can be one of the most emotionally defeating aspects about the process of paying off debt.
 You start making progress paying off your debt only to have an emergency come up that forces you to replace the debt that you just got done paying off.

 Emergencies like the car breaking down, the water heater going on the frits, or maybe it’s an unexpected job loss.
-Not having an emergency fund, not having cash will keep you in debt and force you to repeat the same debt cycle over and over again.
+Not having an emergency fund, not having cash will keep you in debt.
+And force you to repeat the same debt cycle over and over again.

 The best advice is that as you work your way out of debt by budgeting and using a debt pay off strategy like the Snowball Method, is to also systematically build up an emergency fund.
 I personally recommend an initial emergency fund of $1,500, the sooner you can save this amount the faster you minimize your chances of an unexpected emergency putting you back in debt.
 In respect to getting out of debt, cash is king.

 - Break the Debt Cycle, Establish an Emergency Fund – FTP Cash Ladder Concept